andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket: Prerequisites and Installation</h1>
 This tutorial will demonstrate how to build a help desk system using osTicket from scratch!
-This will also teach you how to set up the system and manage tickets<br/>
+Before installing it, This will also teach you how to set up the pre-requirements for the Osticket installation<br/>

 <h2>Environments and Technologies Used</h2>